nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 1a.
 User enters an invalid command
     * 1a1.
 FitBook alerts the user that the command is invalid and displays the correct format
     * Use case resumes
 * 1b.
-User tries to add a contact that already exists in FitBook
+User tries to add a client that already exists in FitBook
     * 1b1.
-FitBook alerts the user that a user with that name and details already exists
+FitBook alerts the user that a client with that name and details already exists
     * 1b2.
-FitBook provides possible solutions (use different details if the contact name is the same)
+FitBook provides possible solutions (use different details if the client name is the same)
     * Use case resumes

-**Use case**: UC04 - Display all contacts
+**Use case**: UC04 - Display all clients

 **Actor**: User

 **MSS**

-1. User requests to see a list of all contacts
+1. User requests to see a list of all clients
-2. FitBook displays a success message followed by the list of contacts
+2. FitBook displays a success message followed by the list of clients
 3. User views the list
 4. Use case ends